-Like its predecessors, the new PS5 Pulse 3D Headset is definitely a strong performer in the sound department, offering detail-rich stereo and surround sound, but the addition of new features like 3D Tempest AudioTech support is what makes this probably the must-own PS5 headset.
+Sony gaming headsets emerged on the PS3 with the first Wireless Stereo Headset, then the Gold Wireless Stereo Headset on PS4, and finally on the PS5 with the Sony PlayStation Pulse 3D Wireless Headset.
+Like its predecessors, the new PS5 Pulse 3D Wireless Headset is definitely a strong performer in the sound department, offering detail-rich stereo and surround sound.
+However, new features like 3D Tempest AudioTech support is what makes this probably the must-own PS5 headset.

-For social and competitive gamers, extras like mic monitoring and individual level-setting for chat and game audio help set the headset apart from your standard pair of wired headphones you have laying around, and the mic quality is fairly good all things considered.
-It doesn't hurt either that the setup is dead simple and will soon be available in a new color: Midnight Black.
+At the least, it's one of the best PS5 headsets currently going.
+For social and competitive gamers, extras like mic monitoring and individual level-setting for chat and game audio set the headset apart from your standard wired headphones, and the mic quality is fairly good all things considered.

 While it’s not without problems – its 12-hour battery runs out fast, its build quality isn’t the best and the 3D effect does take some tuning to get right – the Pulse 3D is a rock-solid PS5 headset and one that we’d recommend you pick up when you finally get your hands on the console.

-The white Sony PlayStation Pulse 3D Wireless Headset release date was October, 30 2020, almost a full two weeks ahead of the launch of the PS5 release date November 12, and a Midnight Black version will be available starting in October 2021.
+The white Sony PlayStation Pulse 3D Wireless Headset release date was October, 30 2020.
+It arrived almost a full two weeks ahead of the launch of the PS5 release date on November 12, and a Midnight Black version launched in October 2021.
 They're compatible with both the PS5 and PS4, and step up to replace the Sony Platinum Wireless Headset for the PS4 that came out back in 2017.

-In terms of price, the Sony Pulse 3D Headset comes in at $99 / £89.99 / AU$159, which might sound expensive considering the price of other third-party headsets, but that’s actually fairly reasonable considering all of the things the Pulse 3D brings to the table.
+The Sony Pulse 3D Headset price comes in at $99 / £89.99 / AU$159, which might sound expensive considering the price of other third-party headsets, but that’s actually fairly reasonable considering all of the things the Pulse 3D brings to the table.